 Validation is the process of determining whether the way you are measuring something is appropriate given the research aims and conclusions of the study.
 There are many considerations when determining whether the way you measure is ‘appropriate’.
 These include but are not limited to:

-whether the way you measure is reliable (e.g. Will different researchers score a teacher in the same way when using this observation framework?)
+whether the way you measure is reliable (for example, will different researchers score a teacher in the same way when using this observation framework?)

-whether it provides data that accurately represents the outcome (e.g. Is a student’s score on this twenty-question reading comprehension test an accurate reflection of their reading ability?)
+whether it provides data that accurately represents the outcome (for example, is a student’s score on this twenty-question reading comprehension test an accurate reflection of their reading ability?)

-whether the way you measure should be used given the consequences (e.g. Should we rely on this data when deciding whether to ask a student to repeat a year?).
+whether the way you measure should be used given the consequences (for example, should we rely on this data when deciding whether to ask a student to repeat a year?).